Robots.txt: The Technical SEO Guide to Crawler Directives

 file, they could have identified and corrected this mistake promptly.

-Here's an example of misconfigured robots.txt file:
+Here's an example of a misconfigured robots.txt file:

 User-agent: *